jonhelder/Devasc_Skills/README.md

 Task3: Docker
 Taskpreparation: Run only the DEVASC-LABVM, create the Task3 directory.
-Task implemenation: created the hosts, ansible.cfg and Dockerfile.
+Task implemenation: created  Create_Apache_Docker.sh
-                    created the Create_Docker_Image.yaml
-Task trouble: At start I didnt unsderstoot I had the creat the dockerfile instead od creating it on the run names of docker images cann't be any capital letter.
+Task trouble: At start I didnt unsderstoot I had the creat the dockerfile instead od creating it on the run .
+Staring apachr form Docker is not just start names of docker images cann't be any capital letter.
 TaskVerivcation: se Task3/pgn. before the paybook, there is no Sampleimage image and afthe the playbook there is.